SoftwareEngineeringNCSU101/BurnoutExtreme/README.md

 Are you determined to achieve your dream physique?
 Desiring to take charge of your health?
 Looking for a platform that offers everything from calorie counting to enrolling in exciting fitness events?
 Welcome to **BurnoutExtreme** – the only health and fitness companion you'll ever need.

 ---

-## 🚀What's New?

-### New and Improved Features!

-- **🗺️ Google Maps Integration for Events**
-  Easily find and join local fitness events in your area.
-Discover meet-ups, classes, and other events happening near you with integrated Google Maps functionality.

-- **🎨 Personalized Themes**
-  Customize BurnoutExtreme with a variety of themes, including dark mode, minimalist, or vibrant options to match your personal style.

-- **🏋️‍♂️ Custom Workout Plans**
-  Personalize your fitness journey with custom workout routines tailored to your goals.
-Includes a built-in calendar to keep you on schedule and motivated.

-- **🍲 Enhanced Diet Tracker**
-  Track your nutrition more effectively!
-Our improved diet tracker records the calorie count of each ingredient in your meals, helping you stay within daily goals.

-- **📈 Advanced Activity Monitoring**
-  Track real-time data on steps, calories burned, and workout intensity, providing deep insights to keep you motivated.

----

 ## 💡 Why Choose BurnoutExtreme?

 - **📊 Comprehensive Tracking**: From what you eat to how much you burn, monitor everything in one place.
 Our app integrates **diet tracking** and **activity tracking**, allowing you to see a complete picture of your health journey.